Van Wieringen Ontwerp is a design office since Januari 2003 .

 Laurens van Wieringen was born 04-07-1974 in Nijmegen; he grew up in Arnhem in the east of The Netherlands.
 After studying at The Arnhem Institute for the Arts, 3D-design, he continued his study in Product Design at the Royal College of Art, London for his master degree.

-creative - driven - energetic - committed - out of the box - responsible - crazy enough to turn things over & a great interest in the subject & involved people and i like building cars, bikes and mopeds :-).
+Our thinking defines itself in words as creative - driven - energetic - committed - out of & in the box - responsible - crazy enough to turn things over and & a great interest in the subject & people involved.

 The actual result is not my main goal but the pleasure and energy of the whole process of getting to know a client and thinking over the whole process of making.
 An intensive collaboration and exchange of knowledge between the producer and designer is a pleasure and a must.
 This team effort can make a product dynamic and a production process used optimum.